-The Brainity team gathered our combined years of experience in the digital advertising industry, to create a short list of steps for creating high-converting Facebook prospecting ads.
+The Brainity team gathered our combined years of experience in the digital advertising industry, to create our 5 step method for creating high-performing Facebook ads for prospecting campaigns.
 So if you’re ready to bust through your writer’s block please:

 - 1. Turn on the creative side of your brain